Why do the majority of fossil fuels need to stay underground?

 - The proposal of a sustainable energy mix must always respect physical laws.

-- The proposal of a sustainable energy mix must always take into account the specific geographical conditions of a given country.
+- The proposal of a sustainable energy mix must always consider the specific geographical conditions of a given country.
 For example, coastal countries have different options than inland countries.